StefanEcon/StefanEcon.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 Hello, I am Yingrui Song from Washington University in Saint Louis.
 My main research interest are now in firm dynamics and structural change.
-Specifically, I am recently exploring how information friction and non-rational belief could result in misallocation and lead to TFP losses across the economy.
+Specifically, I am recently exploring how information friction and non-rational belief could result in misallocation among firms and lead to TFP losses across the economy.

-Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.